 - Reduce and regulate heart rate

 Can Journaling be Harmful?

-If you have an exisiting mental health problem or have experienced particularly traumatic events in your life, you may find that journaling is too direct and upetting initially.
+If you have an existing mental health problem or have experienced particularly traumatic events in your life, you may find that journaling is too direct and upsetting initially.
 This is not to say that journaling cannot be used, but that other strategies and treatments may be necessary first in order to enable you to reach the point of feeling able to journal safely.

 In this case, I would recommend therapeutic journaling be used under the supervision and guidance of a trained practitioner.